metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Green Bay's use of rub/pick routes is damn near masterful.

 Arizona's cornerbacks have been really aggressive.
 They're operating more off instinct than cunning.

+Did the Packers defensive front just lose all its juice at the end of the fourth quarter?
+Kyler Murray is mounting a wicked comeback here.